-☐ Instruction Methodology Program ☐ Handgun Instructor Program ☐ Law Enforcement Driving Instructor Prog ☐ Arrest Control Instructor Program: Discip ram bline
+Application for (check only one):

+Address

+Instruction Methodology Program

+Handgun Instructor Program

+Law Enforcement Driving Instructor Program

+Arrest Control Instructor Program: Discipline

 POST Approved Provider (Agency/Academy)

-Address

 Program Director's Name Contact Person (if different)

 E-mail: E-mail:

 Telephone: Telephone:

 Expected # of trainees:

 Start Date: End Date:

-Physical address(es) of the training site(s), if diffe erent from above

-I certify that I will comply with the requirements of POST requirements set out in POST Rules may be cause for the Rules.
-I understand that failure to comply with any of the ne POST Board to revoke approval of this program.
+I certify that I will comply with the requirements of POST Rules.
+I understand that failure to comply with any of the requirements set out in POST Rules may be cause for the POST Board to revoke approval of this program.

-Electronic submission of this document via a recognized agency-spon document, satisfies the legal requirements relative to an official signat including a paper document bearing a written signature.
+Electronic submission of this document via a recognized agency-sponsored email account, or by an account of the person submitting the document, satisfies the legal requirements relative to an official signature.
+There is no need to submit this document in any other format, including a paper document bearing a written signature.

 Date:

 Program Director's Signature

+Colorado Department of Law Criminal Justice Section, POST Board 1300 Broadway, 9th Floor Denver CO 80203 post@coag.gov 720-508-6721 FAX 866-858-7486